-During the course of the Summer Term, the Year 3 teacher meets with the Year 2 teacher to discuss the educational needs of all children in Year 2 (Transition from Key Stage 1 to Key Stage 2).
-We have a programme of liaison with St. Wilfrid's RC College and the Year 6 teacher also meets with the Head of Year 7 and the SENCo's from both schools in the Summer Term (Transition from Key Stage 2 to Key Stage 3).
+We have a programme of liaison with St. Wilfrid's RC College and the Year 6 teacher and SENDCo also meet with the Head of Year 7 and the SENDCo's from both schools in the Summer Term (Transition from Key Stage 2 to Key Stage 3).

 Any child who is moving to a different Key Stage 3 school, appropriate transition arrangements are also carried out.